S k i l l

 1. What is the problem of "subtraction"?

-The historical name subtraction -- literally, "taken away from below" -- referred to a specific written method, namely writing the smaller number (the subtrahend) under the larger (the minuend), and executing the method.
+The historical name subtraction -- literally, "taken away from below" -- refers to a specific written method, namely writing the smaller number (the subtrahend) under the larger (the minuend), and doing the method.
 However, that is not the only way of finding the difference of two numbers.
-These days, we could obviously use a calculator!
-In any event, we should try to come up with a new name that emphasizes the problem of the inverse of addition.
+These days we could use a calculator!
+In any event, we should try to come up with a new name that emphasizes the meaning of the inverse of addition.

-We call the numbers that we are subtracting the terms.
+When we subtract two numbers, we call them the terms.
 Thus when we write 35 − 28, the terms are 35 and 28.
-We also call '35 − 28' a difference, even if we do not name the answer
+We also call '35 − 28' a difference—even if we do not name the answer.

 If the terms are equal, of course, then their difference is 0.